Frequently Asked Questions

 - Exposure to the projected sea-level rise, storm surge, and historical riverine/inland flooding

-The 2019 VTrans Mid-term Needs are categorized into two prioritization geographies: (1) Statewide Priority; and, (2) District Priority.
-The Statewide Priority locations will be prioritized statewide (irrespective of the VDOT Construction District or region) and include the following Needs within the Corridors of Statewide Significance (CoSS) travel market:
+The VTrans Mid-term Needs are categorized into two prioritization geographies: (1) Statewide Priority; and, (2) District Priority.
+The Statewide Priority locations are prioritized statewide (irrespective of the VDOT Construction District or region) and include the following Needs within the Corridors of Statewide Significance (CoSS) travel market:

 - Congestion Mitigation